Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 -  Localised payment methods and language
 -  Proactive technical solutions to prevent shipping errors before they occur.

 Our feature-rich components create a seamless, effortless buying experience for customers while offering full customisation for businesses.
-And is a one stop shop for digital payment, offering card payments, invoice, installments, BNPL, and mobile payment solutions
+And is a one stop shop for digital payment, offering card payments, invoice, installments, BNPL, and mobile payment solutions.

+### High conversions
+Supercharge your sales with a high converting checkout solution.
+Offer all the payment methods your customers want, globally and locally.
+One payment solution, endless possibilities.

 ### Manage all your payments in one place with Dintero Backoffice